Pawsanie/Novelist/README.md

 * :octocat:[OpenCV GitHub](https://github.com/opencv/opencv)
 * :bookmark_tabs:[OpenCV internet page](https://opencv.org/)

-Used to cut video into frames and determine the number of frames in the video.
+Used to cut video into frames and determine the number of frames in the video.<br>
-:warning:Currently not implemented.
+:warning:Currently not implemented.<br>
-But this is one of the possible implementation options.
+But this is one of the possible implementation options.<br>
 As an option, I considered [moviepy](https://github.com/Zulko/moviepy).

 ## Installing the Required Packages: